germanztz/gnome-shell-extension-rclone-manager/DEVELOP.md

 - [x] Update version in extension.js
 - [x] Update changelog from README.md
 - [x] package
+- [x] Push to branche on github
+- [x] Pull request to master on github
 - [x] create tag and release on github
 - [x] close issues on github
 - [x] Upload to gnome extensions